sidharthsanjay/Multi-Mail/README.md

 Loop-Based Dispatch: Iterates through the recipient list and sends emails in a loop with progress logs.

 📂 Files Involved:
-example.pdf: Resume file located locally, attached to each email.
+example.pdf: PDF file located locally, attached to each email.

 🛡️ Security Note:
 The password used is a Gmail App Password, not the actual Gmail account password, to enhance security and comply with Google's email policy.